-Supervisors, and exceptionally others on the University or partner institution staff, may be present as observers (only when the candidate is also present), and only with the agreement of the candidate and the examiners.
+Exceptionally supervisors and others on the University or partner institution staff may be present as observers (only when the candidate is also present), and only with the agreement of the candidate and the examiners.
 Such additional participants are not expected to participate in the discussion but may answer questions put to them by the Chair.